MicrosoftDocs/customer-voice/cv-docs/create-survey.md

 3. In the **Insert logo** panel, select **Upload**.

-4. Find the image<!--The Writing Style Guide says to use "browse" to describe going from place to place on the internet.
-If you don't like this edit (I don't either!), please make it "Browse to the image..."-->, and then upload it.
+4. Find and select the image by using your file browser, and then upload it.

 ## Add a media to a question